Register an imported heavy vehicle

 For special purpose vehicles in the left-hand drive configuration, left-hand drive signage requirements will apply.

-This agreement allows temporary importation of vehicles owned by overseas military personnel for personal use during their tour of duty.
+A status of forces agreement (SOFA) allows temporary importation of vehicles owned by overseas military personnel for personal use during their tour of duty.

 Vehicles entering the NT under this agreement are not exempt from NT registration requirements.

-- the vehicle must comply with the roadworthy requirements of the home (overseas) jurisdiction in which the vehicle was most recently registered - verification evidence may be requested
+- the vehicle must comply with the roadworthy requirements of the home (overseas) jurisdiction in which it was most recently registered - verification evidence may be requested

 - the vehicle must comply with the roadworthy condition as outlined in the NT inspection manual for heavy vehicles .